 Retrieval-Augmented Generation, or RAG, represents a cutting-edge approach to artificial intelligence (AI) and natural language processing (NLP).
 At its core, RAG LLM is an innovative framework that combines the strengths of retrieval-based and generative models, revolutionizing how AI systems understand and generate human-like text.

-The development of RAG is a direct response to the limitations of Large Language Models (LLMs) like GPT.
+The development of RAG is a direct response to the limitations of large language models (LLMs) like GPT.
 While LLMs have shown impressive text generation capabilities, they often struggle to provide contextually relevant responses, hindering their utility in practical applications.
-RAG LLM aims to bridge this gap by offering a solution that excels in understanding user intent and delivering meaningful and context-aware replies.
+RAG LLM aims to bridge this gap by offering a solution that understands user intent and delivers meaningful and context-aware replies.

 RAG is fundamentally a hybrid model that seamlessly integrates two critical components.
 Retrieval-based methods involve accessing and extracting information from external knowledge sources such as databases, articles, or websites.